illysam/pokedex/README.md

-# pokedex
+# Pokédex

-Pokedex is a small app to visualize Pokemons and some oftheir characteristics.
+Pokédex is a small app to visualize Pokémons and some of their characteristics.

 It uses Vue, JavaScript and Bootstrap.
 The markup is based on the [Bootstrap album example](https://getbootstrap.com/docs/4.0/examples/album/).